 What is Exfoliation?

-Exfoliation removes dead skin cells from the surface layer of your skin, taking it from dull and dry to soft and glowing.
-As well as improving your skin’s appearance, regular exfoliation can also increase blood flow.
+Exfoliation removes dead skin cells from the surface layer of the skin, transforming it from dull and dry to soft and glowing.

-Exfoliation can be achieved either mechanically or chemically.
-Mechanical exfoliation requires using a tool, such as a loofah, brush or towel, to scrub away dead skin cells.
-Chemical exfoliation, on the other hand, uses a product – like a scrub with salt or sugar granules in it – to displace dead skin cells and soften the skin.
+Exfoliation can be achieved either mechanically (using aa loofah, brush or towel to scrub away dead skin cells) or chemically (using a scrub with salt or sugar granules in it to displace dead skin cells and soften the skin).

 What Are the Benefits of Exfoliating?

-Finally, exfoliating encourages collagen production and skin cell rejuvenation, which can help to fade any scarring you may have.
+Exfoliation encourages collagen production and skin cell rejuvenation, which can help to fade scarring.

 Should I Exfoliate Dry Skin?

 You may be wondering: Can exfoliating help to soothe dry skin?
-Well, because it removes the dead layers of skin, moisturiser can be absorbed more easily.
-So, if your skin is desperate for some hydration, exfoliation is a must.
-However, if your skin is dry and sensitive, it’s best to opt for a nourishing, gentle exfoliator.
+The short answer is yes.
+As exfoliation removes dead layers of skin, it allows moisturiser to be better absorbed, providing skin with more hydration.
+However, if skin is dry and sensitive, it’s best to opt for a nourishing, gentle exfoliator.

 Our salt scrub is a cult favourite for a reason.
 This decadent and intensive skin softening scrub features a blend of dead sea salts, and is enriched with nourishing oils.
-It’ll remove dead skin cells and hydrate your skin too, leaving it feeling polished and beautifully moisturised.
-Our salt scrub is the perfect antidote to dry skin – and an ideal way to get a spa-like skin treatment from the comfort of your own home!
+It removes dead skin cells and hydrates skin too, leaving it feeling polished and beautifully moisturised.